-Asia shares higher in subdued trading after Wall Street rise
+European stocks buoyed by French election outcome

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-AMAZON GROCERIES: Wall Street ended the week higher, although consumer stocks got shaken by online giant Amazon’s purchase of Whole Foods.
-Whole Foods and Amazon stocks jumped, while Wal-Mart, Costco and Target tumbled.
+AMAZON GROCERIES: When Wall Street reopens, consumer stocks will be in focus after got shaken by online giant Amazon’s purchase of Whole Foods.
+Whole Foods and Amazon stocks jumped on Friday, while Wal-Mart, Costco and Target tumbled.
 Amazon already runs AmazonFresh, a grocery delivery service.

-ENERGY: Benchmark U.S. crude lost 18 cents to $44.56 a barrel.
-It rose 28 cents to $44.74 a barrel in New York late Friday.
-Brent crude, used to price international oils, slipped 17 cents to $47.20 a barrel in London.
+ENERGY: Benchmark U.S. crude rose 18 cents to $44.92 a barrel.
+It rose 28 cents on Friday.
+Brent crude, used to price international oils, gained 21 cents to $47.58 a barrel in London.

 Her work can be found at https://www.apnews.com/search/yuri%20kageyama